dzelilatin/Blockchain-Fundamentals-Project/README.md

 git clone https://github.com/dzelilatin/Blockchain-Fundamentals-Project.git
 cd blockchain fundamentals project

-Install Dependencies
-cd client
+# Installation

+After you cloned the repository, you want to install the packages using

 npm install

+You first need to compile the contract and upload it to the blockchain network.
+Run the following commands to compile and upload the contract.

+npx hardhat compile
+npx hardhat run --network volta scripts/deploy.js
+Once the contract is uploaded to the blockchain, copy the contract address and copy it in the .env file.
+You can also use another blockchain by writing the blockchain's endpoint in hardhat-config.

+Once you have pasted your private key and contract address in the .env file, simply run command

 npm start

-Visit http://localhost:3000 in your browser to view the app.
+# Visit http://localhost:3000 in your browser to view the app.

 # License
 This project is licensed under the MIT License.